pudy248/NoitaChestFinder/README.md

 The filter string functionality is relatively versatile.
 Here are all of its features, in order of complexity.
 - Search for chests containing at least a single specified item by entering its name.
 All searches except those with '-' can include extra items besides the searched ones.
 Ex. `-l "kiuaskivi"` returns all chests in a seed with at least one kiuaskivi.

 - Search for multiple items (AND) in a single chest by entering their names separated by spaces.
-Ex. `-l "kiuaskivi gold_nuggets"` returns all chests in a seed with both a kiuaskivi and gold nuggets.
+Ex. `-l "kiuaskivi kiuaskivi"` returns all chests in a seed with two kiuaskivis in the same chest.

 - Aggregate searches between all chests in a seed by adding the option -a.
-Ex. `-l "kiuaskivi kiuaskivi" -a` will return all seeds where two kiuaskivis appear in any chests, and return the position of both chests.
+Ex. `-l "ukkoskivi ukkoskivi" -a` will return all seeds where two ukkoskivis appear in any chests, and returns the position of both chests.

 - Search for multiple possible items (OR) in a single chest by entering their names separated by '|'.
 Ex. `-l "vuoksikivi|kakkakikkare"` will return all chests with either a vuoksikivi or a kakkakikkare.